scikit-learn/enhancement_proposals/slep003/proposal.rst

   produces.
 * by calling this method on the consitutent transformers of a ``FeatureUnion`` can determine from the shapes which features derive from which transformer.
+* it is easy to inspect a transformer to see how many input features it requires, making it easy to invent default feature names for transformation.
 * models can be compressed by first identifying features unused among the most informative features for a downstream classifier
 * determining and storing all feature names/descriptions within a pipeline may